Eriodictyon crassifolium

-Eriodictyon crassifolium, or thickleaf yerba santa, is a shrub in the borage family.
-"Crassifolium" means "thick leaf."
-The plant has thick, wooly leaves.
+Eriodictyon crassifolium, or thickleaf yerba santa, is a shrub in the family Namaceae.
+"Crassifolium" means "thick leaf".
+The plant has thick, woolly leaves.
 It is native to California and Baja California.

 Description

 Eriodictyon crassifolium is a hairy to woolly shrub growing one to three meters tall.
 The leaves are up to 17 centimeters long by 6 wide, dark green, and sometimes toothed along the edges.
 The underside of the leaf is hairy, while the top may be less hairy and more hard and leathery.
 The inflorescence is a cluster of bell-shaped lavender flowers.
 The stems are woody and branching.

 The plant can be easily confused with E. trichocalyx and E. californicum (two other species of yerba santa) or, more consequentially, with the toxic E. parryi (poodle-dog bush).
 E. parryi grows in the same environments, but normally in disturbed landscapes such as burn areas.
 E. parryi is an extremely potent skin irritant.
 Information about distinguishing the species is given in the article on E. parryi.